-There are many treatments available for missing teeth.
+There are many treatment options for the replacement of missing teeth.
 These treatments help you find your confidence and give you the perfect set of teeth.
 All treatments have their pros and cons, and your Sunshine Coast dentist will recommend the most accurate form of treatment depending on your condition.
 Some of these tooth replacement options include:

 1. Dental Implants

 Dental implants have been designed to artificially replace a natural tooth root.
 They are inserted into the jawbone to support a restorative or replacement crown, bridge or denture.
 They can be the best solution for people missing one or more teeth due to injury, periodontal disease or other oral problem.
 They are the most ideal solution for people with single tooth denture or multiple tooth denture.
-They are also the most commonly used treatment that can last for a long time.
+They are also the most commonly used treatment for replacing front teeth and back teeth that can last for a long time.

 Advantages of Dental Implants

 - There is a 95% success rate with this treatment.